March 5, 2015, Long Island, New York USA

 And it reminds me of our own times.
 The fight for national liberation.
 The year is 1947 and Jewish rebels are about to be executed by the British Mandate authority.

-Two Jews refused to be executed, they prefer to die on their own terms, they take their holy lives, they recite the national anthem, they embrace with a hand grenade between them and like Elijah the prophet they ascend to heaven in a ball of fire.
+Two Jews refused to be executed for fighting for their freedom.
+They prefer to die on their own terms, they take their holy lives, they recite the national anthem, they embrace with a hand grenade between them and like Elijah the Prophet they ascent to heaven in a ball of fire.

 Two Jews.
 And I recall the words of the great leader Menachem Begin of blessed memory.
-I can see his expression, God rest his soul, his words...Two Jews, Moshe Barazani and Meir Feinstein, a Polish Jew, an Iraqi Jew, a Sephardic (Spanish heritage) Jew and an Ashekenzi (Germanic heritage) Jew.
-Two Jews, two brothers.
+I can see his expression as if it were today, God bless his soul, his words...Two Jews, Moshe Barazani and Meir Feinstein, a Polish Jew, an Iraqi Jew, a Sephardic (Spanish heritage) Jew and an Ashkenazi (Germanic) Jew Two Jews, two brothers.

 Moshe Barazani, of blessed memory, national hero.